Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The combined points per game average of the two teams, 37.9, is 2.6 points fewer than Sunday's over/under.

-- The 46.3 points per game these two squads have allowed to opponents this season are 5.8 more than the 40.5 total in this contest.
+- The 46.3 points per game these two squads have allowed their opponents to score this season are 5.8 more than the 40.5 total in this contest.

 - Dolphins games this season feature an average total of 45.5 points, a number 5.0 points higher than Sunday's over/under.